ADA & Construction: What to Know When Renovating

 While this in no way encompasses all potential requirements, we hope it has given you a good idea of some possible considerations.
 We encourage you to think about your facility being “welcome to all.”
 We can provide you with some economical, quality solutions to complex problems that help make your building an effective tool for your organization.

 If you are thinking about a renovation project, we would love to speak with you.
-Our Special Services Group was developed to concentrate specifically on projects like yours.
+Our 3R Team was developed to concentrate specifically on projects like yours.

 Post was originally published in June 2019 as was updated in May of 2020.